 How can you control your data?

 It’s one thing for a company to say they care about their users’ privacy.
-It’s another thing to show.
-We looked at the track records of all the companies in the guide dating back to January, 2018 to see if they had known data breaches, security vulnerabilities, or other public privacy missteps.
-We found concerns ranging from small—an employee accidentally replying to all in an email exposing users email addresses—to large—corporate espionage and data breaches involving millions of users’ data.
+It’s another thing to show that.
+We look at the track records of all the companies in the guide dating back three years to see if they had known data leaks, security vulnerabilities, or other privacy missteps.
 This criteria is one of the criteria we use to determine if a product receives our *Privacy Not Included warning label.
-Companies that had multiple or large privacy or security breaches received a mini-warning label.
+Companies that have multiple or serious privacy or security breaches receive a mini-warning label.

 Can this product be used offline?

 Does every product really need to be connected to the internet to work?
 What happens if the internet goes out or you just want to use that smart scale as a scale?
 Some *Privacy Not Included users reached out to us over the past couple of years and asked us to include this in our guide.
 We aim to please!

 User friendly privacy info?

 Privacy information should be clear, readable, and communicate basic information to consumers about what happens to their data.
 Privacy policies are often written more for lawyers than consumers.
 That’s why it’s nice to see more and more companies creating consumer-friendly privacy pages to outline how they handle your personal information and the data they collected on their users.
 We hope to see this trend continue.